- Mark 10:24

 omission can be taken to mean that one must work very hard to get into

 Heaven.
-The way the modern versions are wording this verse is that they
+The way the modern versions are wording this verse is that they are

-answer would be nobody could unless it was by the Grace of God.
+nobody could unless it was by the Grace of God.

 -